dighr/data-flood/challenge_cash_data.md

     lastmod: 2018-11-23
     changefreq: weekly
 ---
-# Natural Language Processing for Humanitarian Survey Work
+# Taking Advantage of Cash Delivery Data

-## Proposed by: Catholic Relief Services
+### Challenge presented by Catholic Relief Services

-What is the goal of the solution you seek (in one sentence)?
+### Goal

 Generate a more objective response analysis at the beginning of new humanitarian crisis, and limit human intervention in the decision of funding of the intervention, intervention strategy and response options, including delivery mechanism.

-## What is the problem you want to address?
+### The Problem

 After a crisis, it is difficult to make decision, get the funding, and have an holistic response timely and at scale because of the low-tech data collection combined with consensus-based decision-making process of the coordination mechanisms.
 In a lot of sectors robots help making better and faster decisions for doctors, lawyers or investors, why not do the same for humanitarian interventions?

-## What are some possible solution to this challenge, and what are their limitations?
+### What are some possible solution to this challenge, and what are their limitations?
 CRS is accumulating a large amount of data from beneficiaries registrations and assessment over the years.
 Combined with secondary data (data from other humanitarian organization publicly available, satellite imaging, etc.) all of this data could be analyzed objectively by an algorithm and turned into suggested interventions (based on previous experience in the same / similar country).

-## What has been done so far?
+### What has been done so far?
 CRS is in the process of standardizing and storing into the cloud its data points into a global data warehouse.
 CRS also uses API such as the CAT system to perform on the same platform beneficiary management, data management and transfer of humanitarian assistance.
 CRS is promoting innovative collaborative model with other organizations of the CCD initiative to improve coordination by revisiting and offering more efficiency to the humanitarian value chain, particularly around cash delivery.
 Moreover, with START, CRS is piloting a parametric insurance initiative in Senegal.
 Finally, CRS is exploring an area-based approach for coordination and intervention for humanitarian assistance.

-## Could you list one or more user stories for the most important cases that should be solved by this solution?
+### Could you list one or more user stories for the most important cases that should be solved by this solution?
 * As a person regularly affected by natural disaster, I want to receive as quickly as possible humanitarian assistance in a  “one stop shop” manner so that I am able to resume quickly my activities and be better prepared and resilient for the next crisis
 * As a humanitarian coordinator, I want to be assisted by a roboadvisor to help me identifying needs, market and other infrastructures and services capacity in close to real time so that we can appeal for right amount of funding and adjust our intervention and supply of the humanitarian assistance to the ever changing context of the response.
 * As a financial service provider, small vendor, humanitarian organization -not in clusters system-, local partner, I want to have access to close to real time context and need analysis, and response scenario to be able to provide what people need the most at my community and individual level directly so that I direct my service where it is needed the most